 Not maintaining a regular grooming regime

-Overgrown claws, skin complaints, injuries and infections can all be prevented by adopting a regular grooming routine.
+Overgrown claws, skin complaints, injuries, and infections can all be prevented by adopting a regular grooming routine.
 What’s more, getting to know your pet better through regular grooming will help you check for lumps and bumps and stay on top of any health problems as your pet gets older.
 If you plan to clip your pet’s nails yourself, always seek advice from a veterinarian or groomer to ensure you’re clipping safely and correctly.

 Forgetting to brush their teeth

-Maintain your pet’s dental health with a regular dental care routine and get some special chews or treats for the time in between brushings and cleanings.
-Most pets have periodontal disease by the time they are 3 years old, so getting your dog or cat used to a toothbrush early on will help keep tartar at bay.
+Maintain your pet’s dental health with a regular dental care routine and get some special chews for the time in between brushings and cleanings.
+Most pets have periodontal disease by the time they are 3 years old, so getting your dog or cat a toothbrush early on will help keep tartar at bay.
 This will help reduce the chance of any expensive extractions or dental work in the long run.

 If you have questions about how to brush your pet’s teeth, ask your veterinarian.
 They can show you toothpaste options and the best way to kick start a good dental care regime.

 Failing to invest in your pet’s health

 Be sure to schedule your pet’s wellness appointments each year—this is a great time to talk to your veterinarian about your pet’s health overall.
 You can get up to speed on basic first aid for your pet, keep your pet up to date on vaccines, and catch any underlying issues that you may not see at the surface.
 Early diagnosis is always best.